conan-io/hooks/README.md

 ### [Attribute checker](hooks/attribute_checker.py)

 This hook checks that some important attributes are present in the ``ConanFile``: url, license and description, and will output a warning for the missing ones.

 ### [Bintray Update](hooks/bintray_update.py)

-This hooks updates the Bintray package info by the attributes present in the ``ConanFile``.
+This Conan hook reads your recipe and updates its Bintray package info using the attributes.

+It's necessary pass Bintray login by environment variables:
+  - CONAN_LOGIN_USERNAME: Bintray login username
+  - CONAN_PASSWORD: Bintray API KEY

+The hook is automatically called when upload command is executed.

 ## License